-With any of the Medicare Supplement Plans, there is no network of doctors or physicians that you have to adhere too.
-If a provider accepts Medicare as an insurance, they automatically accept your Medicare Supplement plan, as Original Medicare takes control of the billing.
+With any of the Medicare Supplement plans, there is no network of doctors or physicians that you have to adhere to.
+If a provider accepts Medicare as insurance, they automatically accept your Medicare Supplement plan, as Original Medicare takes control of the billing.

 Also, like other Medigap insurance plans, Plan N does have some benefits for traveling outside the US.
-It will include any ER care you receive within your first sixty days in another country.
-Your plan will cover 80% of your treatment up to plan limits- usually $50,000.
+Medigap Plan N will include any ER visits within your first sixty days in another country.
+Your plan will cover 80% of your treatment up to plan limits — usually $50,000.
 Even so, it’s best to contact your insurance agent to discuss what your plan covers before traveling outside the US.
 It is better to be safe than sorry.